-Under the 'string contention procedures,' communities are given precedence in case of TLD's in contention.
+29. Under the 'string contention procedures,' communities are given precedence in case of TLD's in contention.
 Precedence automatically takes place if the community applicant passes the so-called 'community priority evaluation' (CPE).
 This evaluation process is conducted by 'The Economist Intelligence Unit' and 'InterConnect Communications'.
-57 To pass the CPE, applicants for community-based gTLDs must demonstrate the following, scoring at least 14 of 16 possible points.
+To pass the CPE, applicants for community-based gTLDs must demonstrate the following, scoring at least 14 of 16 possible points.
 Firstly, the community applicant must demonstrate an ongoing relationship with a clearly delineated community (4 points).
 Secondly, the applicant must have applied for a gTLD string strongly and specifically related to the community named in the application (4 points).
 Thirdly, the applicant must have proposed a dedicated registration and use policies for registrants in its proposed gTLD, including appropriate security verification procedures, commensurate with the community-based purpose it has named (4 points).
 Lastly, it must have its application endorsed in writing by one or more established institutions representing the community it has named (4 points).
+Secondary is application of the community of the community it has named (4 points).